 According to a Ministry of Road Transport & Highways (MoRTH) official, GIS mapping of the complete highway network is one of the most significant requirements for planning, executing, and monitoring the network, and the ministry is moving quickly to incorporate all agencies and update and validate mapping work done by Bisag.

-According to the official stated above, GIS offers agencies with tools for constructing resilient infrastructure for the future as well as assisting strategic repairs and improvements to current networks.
+According to the official stated above, GIS offers agencies tools for constructing resilient infrastructure for the future as well as assisting strategic repairs and improvements to current networks.

 GIS maps provide a very detailed visual depiction of any infrastructure facility, including its location, terrain, facilities and structures, and photographs.